 Individual Full-Day Visual Schedule Areas

-Both of the pictures to the left are examples of schedule areas.
-In the top picture, you can see the group schedule for the class as well as full day individual schedules on the right.
+Both of the pictures to the left are examples of visual scheduling areas.
+In the top picture, you can see the group schedule for the class as well as full day individual detailed schedules on the right.
 In between are center schedules for students who followed the group schedule for activities that were the same across the group (e.g., lunch, morning meeting).
 They just needed a center schedule for the times when individual students were doing individual things.

 In the bottom picture, you can see individual schedules for a class.
 Many of the students were using object schedules and some were able to use individual picture-icon schedules.
 This was a class of very complex learners, many of whom were using augmentative communication and assistive technology for everyday skills.
 The object schedules made the representation of the activity more concrete for them.
 It included materials they found in that activity (e.g., computer keys from a keyboard for computer time).

 You will also notice in both pictures that the majority of the students are using schedules that go from top to bottom, while the center schedules are horizontal.
 Developmentally students master top to bottom scanning earlier than left to right.
 So for students who are just learning schedules or have limited independence, we typically start with top-to-bottom orientations.

 Individualizing Full-Day Visual Schedules